Protests for a kinder world.

 The chart above shows immigration protests in the United States based on local news reports since January 20, 2017.
 Clicking on a specific date will bring up a list of protests in support of immigration on that date.

-The map below shows protests for and against immigration in the United States based on local news reports since January 20, 2017.
+The map below shows protests for and against immigration in the United States based on local news reports between January 20, 2017 and January 31, 2021.
 Each marker's size represents the relative number of attendees at an event, and events with fewer than 900 attendees are shown with the smallest marker.
 Blue markers indicate events in support of immigration; yellow markers indicate the opposite.

 Notably, every controversial policy change—banning travelers from Muslim countries, ending DACA, switching to zero-tolerance enforcement—drove a spike in protest activity.
 At the same time, the number of protest events and people protesting against immigration is small by any measure.
-We’ve seen that on topics like guns that there are active voices protesting “on both sides,” though many more on one than the other.
+We’ve seen that on topics like guns there are active voices protesting for and against greater gun control, though many more for than against.
 This is substantially less so the case for immigration.
 At a minimum, it is odd to observe such a vast difference between our protests and our policies.